Can You Get A Mortgage As A Nonpermanent Resident?

 VA loans are available to eligible active-duty service members, reservists, veterans and surviving spouses of those who passed in the line of duty or as a result of a service-connected disability provided by the Department of Veterans Affairs.
-The selling points of a VA loan are the 0% down payment requirement and some of the best rates available.
+The selling points of a VA loan are the 0% down payment requirement and some of the best mortgage rates available.

 VA loans don’t have mortgage insurance, but they do have a funding fee which can be paid upfront or built into the loan.
-Those who have received a Purple Heart and returned to active duty, those on VA disability and surviving spouses are exempt from the funding fee.
+Those who have received a Purple Heart and returned to active duty, those who are on VA disability and surviving spouses are exempt from the funding fee.
 The amount of this fee is dependent on the size of any down payment or existing equity amount, the loan type, service status and whether it’s a first or subsequent use.